 The Home Energy Assistance Program (HEAP) provides assistance to Ohioans who need help managing their energy bills.
-A federally funded program administered by the Ohio Department of Development, Office of Community Service (OCS), HEAP provides a one-time payment for public utilities.
+A federally funded program administered by the Ohio Department of Job & Family Services, HEAP provides a one-time payment for public utilities.

 - Proof of U.S. citizenship or legal residency for all household members.